taoteg/macamorphosis/README.md

 ### 01 | OShiX!
 What's this?
 The base OS FYI

   - What have I done?
-  - Where IS this place?
+  - Where am I?
   - Why is it like this?
+  - How do I do anything?

 ### 02 | Skullduggery: Popping the hood for a looksee

+  - What did you do, Apple?
   - What's common?
   - What's unique?
   - Where is all my stuff?
+  - Nothing else matters

 ### 03 | Die by the Sword!
 Utils you NEED in your life